"Purr-fect Pals" Book Summary

 This unique picture, activity, and resource book was written and designed to offer comfort, education, and encouragement to children and their families who are newly diagnosed or have been living with T1D (Type 1 Diabetes) and T2D (Type 2 Diabetes).

-The story is told through the experiences of two main characters, a Kid” and a Cat, who learn to live with the every day, challenging “highs and lows” of their diabetes.
-The characters’ mirror images and the sequence of events teaches children they are not alone.
+The story is told through the experiences of two main characters, a Kid and a Cat, who learn to live with every day, challenging “highs and lows” of their diabetes.
+The characters’ mirror images and the sequence of events teach children they are not alone.
 Readers realize that they can achieve their heart’s desire and overcome obstacles, turning them into life-long opportunities.

 This book is illustrated in engaging black and white line drawings that offer children the opportunity to color the pictures and personalize the characters.